 Towing of the Kirki from Jurien to Dampier Archipelago

-The salvor was advised that he had a period of up to twelve hours to improve and stabilise the situation.
+The salvor was given a period of up to twelve hours to improve and stabilise the situation.
 If this could not be achieved AMSA would consider using its powers under the Protection of the Sea (Powers of Intervention) Act 1981 to direct the salvor to take the Kirki offshore for disposal.

-In the event, the salvor improved the situation by bringing the ship to an even keel thereby allowing the salvage crew access to the foredeck and forward tanks.
+The salvor improved the situation by bringing the ship to an even keel, thereby allowing the salvage crew access to the foredeck and forward tanks.

 Dampier Archipelago operations